dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.5.1.1.
 Options that are not associated with a command

 A few options are not part of a command.
-In these cases any single-hyphen spelling also pewrmits a spelling beginning with '/'.
+In these cases any single-hyphen spelling also permits a spelling beginning with '/'.
 - `dafny --help` or `dafny -h` lists all the available commands
 - `dafny -?` or `dafny -help` list all legacy options
-- `dafny --version` (or `-version`) prints out the numbe of the version this build of dafny implements
+- `dafny --version` (or `-version`) prints out the number of the version this build of dafny implements

 #### 13.5.1.2. `dafny resolve` {#sec-dafny-resolve}